alvacat/careers-leveraging-your-network/README.md

 Remember: cultivating a strong professional network is a long-term game.
 Even when you’re not actively looking for a new opportunity, you should still be building new connections as well as nurturing existing ones.

+## Next Steps

+Check out [this short video](https://youtu.be/j6Zo85pRGkk)from Career Services for more information on Networking Best Practices.
+This content will also be covered with more detail in future lessons!

 <p class='util--hide'>View <a href='https://learn.co/lessons/careers-leveraging-your-network'>Leveraging Your Network</a> on Learn.co and start learning to code for free.</p>